-In conclusion, different activities appeared to produce distinct non-overlapping facial thermal patterns.
-Alertness, anxiety, and fear are most likely mediated by the sympathetic/adrenergic nervous system. this hypothesis verify we administered subcutaneously minute doses of adrenaline in a subject's arm.
-The purpose were to check if changes in local thermogenesis associated to the adrenaline shot were consistent in time course and nature with the periorbital changes in blood flow we observed in the startle experiment (see Figure 3).
-Locally, adrenaline resulted in vasoconstriction, as it is evident by the blue cold spot indexed by arrow b2 in Figure 6 (b).
+Alertness, anxiety, and fear are most likely mediated by the sympathetic/adrenergic nervous system.
+To verify this hypothesis we administered subcutaneously minute doses of adrenaline in a subject's arm.
+The purpose were to check if changes in local thermogenesis associated to the adrenaline shot were consistent in time course and nature with the periorbital changes in blood flow we observed in the startle experiment (see Figure 1).
+Locally, adrenaline resulted in vasoconstriction, as it is evident by the blue cold spot indexed by arrow b2 in Figure 4 (b).
 As a result, blood redirected to the outer edges of the arm producing the white-hot area evident in the image.
-Compare this pattern with the cheek cooling and concomitant periorbital warming after the startle event in Figure 3.
+Compare this pattern with the cheek cooling and concomitant periorbital warming after the startle event in Figure 1.
 It is well known that any sympathetic function is impossible to be eliminated or controlled through training or self-restrain.
-Consequently, countermeasuring an anxiety detection system will be a very difficult business.
+Consequently, countermeasuring an anxiety detection system will be a very difficult business